henrik/old-henrik.nyh.se/_posts/2012-07-08_15-00-randomize-your-factories.markdown

 FactoryGirl.build(:female_user)  # Definitely female.
 {% endhighlight %}

 I think it is overall a good thing not to know the specific attributes.
 If you're writing a test that applies to users, you fabricate a `:user`.
 If you're writing a test that applies specifically to female users, you fabricate a `:female_user`, or set that attribute.
+If you write a test that makes no mention of the user gender, it should pass no matter the gender.

-My opinion is that you should only ever rely on the `:user` factory to give you a user.
+You should only ever rely on the `:user` factory to give you a user.
 Possibly you could also assume that it's a valid one, and that it has the object graph that a real user would have.
 But no specific, implicit set of valid attributes should be assumed.

 If you do assume certain attributes, your factory is more like the [Ruby on Rails fixtures](http://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures) that many people use factories to get away from.